datanav/docs/technical/superoffice-hubspot.rst

 SuperOffice to Hubspot Dataflow
 ===============================

-Generated: 2024-03-26 14:14:24
+Generated: 2024-03-26 14:15:16

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from SuperOffice to Hubspot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-SuperOffice Person to HubSpot Contact
+SuperOffice Person to Hubspot Contact
 -------------------------------------
-Every SuperOffice Person will be synchronized with a HubSpot Contact.
+Every SuperOffice Person will be synchronized with a Hubspot Contact.

-If a matching HubSpot Contact already exists, the SuperOffice Person will be merged with the existing one.
+If a matching Hubspot Contact already exists, the SuperOffice Person will be merged with the existing one.
-If no matching HubSpot Contact is found, a new HubSpot Contact will be created.
+If no matching Hubspot Contact is found, a new Hubspot Contact will be created.

-A SuperOffice Person will merge with a HubSpot Contact if one of the following property combinations match:
+A SuperOffice Person will merge with a Hubspot Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - HubSpot Contact Property
+     - Hubspot Contact Property
    * - Emails.Value
      - properties.email

-Once a link between a SuperOffice Person and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Person and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Person and a HubSpot Contact:
+The following properties are synchronized between a SuperOffice Person and a Hubspot Contact:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - HubSpot Contact Property
+     - Hubspot Contact Property
-     - HubSpot Data Type
+     - Hubspot Data Type
    * - Address.Street.Address1
      - properties.address
      - "string"